Without Prejudice Meetings & Conversations

 On the other hand if you have a solicitor they will often just pick up the phone to discuss your case with your employer, as a solicitor will be confident in knowing what to say and how to say it on a without prejudice basis.

-Below are a few basic pointers to be aware of when it comes to meeting your employer on a without prejudice basis, and the required approach is slightly different depending on whether your employer or you have suggested the meeting.
+Below are a few basic pointers to be aware of when it comes to without prejudice meetings and conversations, and the required approach is slightly different depending on whether your employer or you have suggested the meeting.

 If this is the case, then you could just ask your employer to put their points across to you in writing.
 It is actually quite a good idea to say something along the lines of “As I’m currently signed off sick with stress and anxiety I’d like this process to be conducted in writing.”
 If you have legal representation, then you can ask your lawyers to write everything for you, to be sent under your name, or to communicate directly with your employer on a without prejudice basis.

-How to respond to offers made in without prejudice meetings
+How to respond to offers made in a without prejudice meeting

 If HR or management make you a without prejudice offer, the best advice would be to say that you’ll consider what they have to say and get back to them.
 It’s often worth asking them for a breakdown of how they calculated the figure – for example, does it include your notice pay or not?
 Better still, ask them for a written draft that you can study further.